 - The transportation of the sterile equipment should also be taken care of as even the process of transportation can risk the equipment or tools getting infected.

 - For clothing and other material like beddings, proper guidelines as per the accepted medical practices and manufacturer of the cloth should be considered.
-Proper washing with boiling water and disinfectant spray are commonly implemented to achieve the complete sterilization of cloth materials.
+Proper washing with boiling water and disinfectant spray is commonly implemented to achieve the complete sterilization of cloth materials.